 Posts Tagged Clients

 Difficult clients can undermine your business, knock your confidence, feed your insecurity, make you doubt yourself and even make you start to hate freelancing – so it’s really important you know how to identify and manage all the different types.
-Remember that you work with your client, not for them so be proactive, steer the process and manage the relationship.
-Here’s how to do it with ease:
+Remember that you work with your client, not for them so it pays to proactively steer the process and manage the relationship before it gets out of hand.